Identify the divisor and the dividend. Here, the divisor is \(x - 4\), and the dividend is \(x^{4} - 256\).

 Synthetic Division

 Synthetic division is a shortcut method for dividing a polynomial by a linear binomial of the form (x - c).
-It simplifies the long division process by using only the coefficients of the polynomial, making calculations faster and less error-prone.
+It simplifies the long division process by using only the coefficients of the polynomial and performing arithmetic operations in a tabular form.